-The following is a list of pet foods approved for Pesach 2023.
-Make sure to check all labels.
-There are some Evanger's products that are acceptable for pet use on Pesach, even though the label does not mention "Passover".
-You may contact Rabbi Landa at the cRc at ylanda@crckosher.org with a picture of the product label to determine if the Evanger's item you which to purchase falls in this category.
+(Some Evanger's products are acceptable for pet use on Pesach, even when not bearing the above statement, or without the word "Passover".
+You may contact Rabbi Landa at the cRc at ylanda@crckosher.org with a picture of the product label to determine if the Evanger's item you which to purchase falls in this category.)